HL7/emedicinal-product-info/input/pagecontent/build-epi2.md

 - **Ingredient**: Specifies the product’s ingredients.
 - **Substance**: Details substances in the product.

-The following figure shows how the ePI Type 2 resources related to each other:
+The following figure shows how the ePI Type 2 resources relate to each other:

 <span style="display: inline-block; vertical-align: middle;">
   <img src="epiType2RelationshipDiagram.drawio.svg" alt="Entity relationship diagram of ePI Type 2 resource relationships" style="width: 800px; height: auto;" />